thischrisblack/transmitter/README.md

 # Transmitter

-## A custom CMS built on React and Firebase.
+### A custom CMS built on React and Firebase.

 A microblog / music player / code portfolio on the frontend, and a creativity archive manager on the backend.
-As a musician, web developer, artist, and amusing idiot, I needed a place to store and display my various scraps of ideas, and to sort them for my own review and further development.
+As a musician, web developer, artist, and amusing idiot I needed a place to store and display my various scraps of ideas, and to sort them for my own review and further development.
 This is Transmitter.

 My own public implementation is at [www.chrisblack.net](https://www.chrisblack.net).
 Here's what it has: